martinschaible/rspamd-installation-for-smartermail/README.md

-## Rspamd Installation for use with Smartermail
+## Rspamd Installation for use with SmarterMail

 :fire: This is a guide to install and configure Rspamd for use with SmarterMail.